msank00/msank00.github.io/_posts/2020-01-26-blog_203_DL_NLP_Part_2.md

 # Exercise:

-1. What is LSI, LDA, NMF in nlp?
+1. What is LSI, NMF in nlp?
-2. What is Linear Discriminant Analysis?
-3. Using traditional ML, how to learn context?
+2. Using traditional ML, how to learn context?